Patient education: Emergency contraception (morning after pill) (Beyond the Basics)

 ●Women can still get pregnant if they have unprotected sexual intercourse again after taking emergency contraception pills.
 If necessary, they can repeat a course of emergency contraception, but a much more effective way to prevent pregnancy is to consistently use normal birth control methods.

-●It's a good idea for women to have a supply of emergency contraction available at home "just in case."
+●It's a good idea for women to have a supply of emergency contraception available at home "just in case."

 WHERE TO GET MORE INFORMATION